Technical Profile: WWTM

 The station filed a Resume Operations notice for the 1400 kHz licensed facility in July 2022, and was reported on air with Religious Teaching on both 1400 kHz and the 94.3 MHz translator.

 In July 2023 it appears a modified construction permit was granted, moving the transmitter site to near the intersection of Seger Road and Old Highway 20 just west of Madison and northwest of the Huntsville Airport.
 This permit will bump power up to 350 watts but it will remain a daytime-only operation.
+That permit appears to have run into some sort of issues at the FCC and was rescinded or deleted from the system; it was reapplied for in late September 2024.

 The Decatur-based translator filed for a modification in late February 2024 to move off the communications tower located in downtown Decatur to the WWTM tower off Finley Drive NW, just a few blocks west of the prior location.
 That application was granted in mid-March 2024.
 Of note is that the WWTM tower already has a 2-bay FM antenna attached, but it is for W234DN, licensed to Athens and repeating WIEZ in Decatur.